certbot/certbot/certbot/docs/contributing.rst

 --------------

 Authenticators are plugins that prove control of a domain name by solving a challenge provided by the ACME server.
-ACME currently defines several types of
+ACME currently defines two types of
-challenges: HTTP, TLS-ALPN, and DNS, represented by classes in `acme.challenges`.
+challenges: HTTP and DNS, represented by classes in `acme.challenges`.
 An authenticator plugin should implement support for at least one challenge type.

 An Authenticator indicates which challenges it supports by implementing